Start With the Bottleneck, Not the Task List

 Cadence creates consistency.
 It also gives leadership visibility without constant supervision.

-If you treat offshore hiring as a cheaper way to complete tasks, you will measure the wrong things.
+If you treat new hires as a cheaper way to complete tasks, you will measure the wrong things.

 You will focus on responsiveness and task volume.